Mailu/Mailu/docs/contributors/guidelines.rst

 All Python code should comply with PEP-8.
 We should review our code using pylint.

-We should comply with architectural recommendation from the Flask documentation.
+We should comply with architectural recommendations from the Flask documentation.

 Models and database